huginn/huginn/README.md

 We assume your deployment will run over SSL.
 This is a very good idea!
 However, if you wish to turn this off, you'll probably need to edit `config/initializers/devise.rb` and modify the line containing `config.rememberable_options = { :secure => true }`.
 You will also need to edit `config/environments/production.rb` and modify the value of `config.force_ssl`.

+#### Setup Backups

+Checkout `config/example_backup.rb` for an example script that you can use with the Backup gem.
+If you want to use it, uncomment the associated lines in your Gemfile.

 ## License

 Huginn is provided under the MIT License.